Kamian404/Yrni-Shares/README.md

 Accept my group invite, then go inside the instance.

-Whisper me `+` if you are finished, or whisper me `++` if you would like to invite some others to the group - you will be made group leader, the best way to invite friends from this point is to list a group in the LFG tool.
+Whisper me `+` if you are in, or whisper me `++` if you would like to invite some others to the group - you will be made group leader, the best way to invite friends from this point is to list a group in the LFG tool.
 My WeakAura will detect this and automatically leave the group once listed.

 ### **Commands**
 - For Normal, type `!normal` or `!nhc`.
 (Default Setting)